Share

 Open API Specification: TDB

-The Federal Aviation Administration (FAA) was established on August 23, 1958, as a result of the Federal Aviation Act.
-It was created to regulate and oversee civil aviation in the United States, including air traffic control, airport safety, and the certification of pilots and aircraft.
+As a consequence of the Federal Aviation Act, the Federal Aviation Administration (FAA) was founded on August 23, 1958.
+They were created to regulate and monitor civil aviation within the United States.
+This involves controlling air traffic, ensuring airport safety, and certifying pilots and aircraft.

-The FAA takes measures to safeguard its computer systems and data from cyber threats.
-However, like many organizations, it has experienced some breaches.
-In 2019, it was reported that a hacker had gained access to the FAA’s computer systems and stolen personal information about employees and contractors.
+The Administration protects its computer systems and information from cyber threats.
+Like numerous other organizations, it too has encountered some security breaches.
+In 2019, a hacker gained access to Administration’s computer systems and made away with personal data pertaining to both its employees and contractors.

-FAA Air Traffic Control System Command Center API – offers access to real-time data about air traffic congestion and delays.
+- The API provided by FAA Air Traffic Control System Command Center offers access to real-time information regarding air traffic delays and congestion.

-FAA Wildlife Strike Database API – allows users to search for information about bird strikes and other incidents involving wildlife and aircraft.
+- The API for the Wildlife Strike Database allows for the retrieval of information concerning bird strikes and other occurrences that involve wildlife and airplanes.

 Ready To Start Monitoring?